Causal Architecture in Hidden Quantum Markov Models: Discussion and Outlook

 \section{Discussion and Outlook}

-Hidden quantum Markov models admit two genuinely different causal architectures once we decide how to time-order hidden dynamics and emissions.
-The same families of completely positive maps \(\{\mathcal{E}_{H;n}\}_{n\ge 0}\) and \(\{\mathcal{E}_{H,O;n}\}_{n\ge 0}\) can be wired as “emission–then–transition’’ or “transition–then–emission’’ to produce, respectively, a conventional and a causal HQMM.
-Because these expectations need not commute, the two architectures can generate observable processes with different temporal correlations, different Choi entanglement structures, and different channel distinguishability, even though they share the same static causal pattern \(H_n\to O_n\), \(H_n\to H_{n+1}\) \cite{WechsEtAl21,WechsEtAl21b}.
-In our minimal qubit construction, for generic hidden unitaries and non-trivial effects \(a\) and \(b\), the induced one-step hidden channels \(\mathcal{F}_{a,b}\) and \(\mathcal{G}_{a,b}\) have distinct Choi–Jamiołkowski states and a strictly positive diamond distance, so the choice of causal ordering becomes an operational resource for channel-discrimination tasks in the sense of \cite{PLLP19}.
+Hidden quantum Markov models admit two genuinely distinct causal architectures once we decide how to time-order hidden dynamics and emissions.
+The same families of completely positive maps $\{\mathcal{E}_{H;n}\}_{n\ge 0}$ and $\{\mathcal{E}_{H,O;n}\}_{n\ge 0}$ can be wired as ``emission–then–transition'' (conventional) or ``transition–then–emission'' (causal).
+Because these expectations need not commute, the two architectures can generate different observable processes.
+Theorem~\ref{thm:non-quasi-equivalence} establishes a sharp separation: for a minimal qubit model with non-commuting hidden unitary $U$ ($0<|\theta|<\pi$) and sharp measurement, the observable states of the conventional and causal HQMMs are not quasi-equivalent.
+This holds for arbitrary initial hidden states $\phi_{H,0}^{\mathrm{conv}}$ and $\phi_{H,0}^{\mathrm{caus}}$ (not necessarily equal).
+Consequently, no finite-time measurement strategy can perfectly emulate the future predictions of the other model, regardless of how long one waits or how the hidden system is initialized.
+This asymptotic separation is reflected already at the level of one-step maps: the Choi–Jamio{\l}kowski operators of $\mathcal{F}^{(n)}_{a,b}$ and $\mathcal{G}^{(n)}_{a,b}$ are distinct for generic effects $a,b$, their diamond distance is strictly positive, and their entanglement spectra differ.
+Hence the causal ordering leaves a tangible imprint on the entanglement structure of the induced channels, which propagates to the level of infinite-time observable states.

-At the same time, isometric lifts of classical hidden Markov models identify a clear “classical boundary’’ of the theory.
-Starting from a classical HMM \(\lambda=(\boldsymbol{\pi},\mathbf{\Pi},\mathbf{Q})\), transitions and emissions are encoded into partial isometries \(V_{H;n}\) and \(V_{H,O;n}\) that preserve diagonality in a preferred basis, and the associated expectations \(\mathcal{E}_{H;n}(X)=V_{H;n}^{*}X V_{H;n}\) and \(\mathcal{E}_{H,O;n}(Y)=V_{H,O;n}^{*}Y V_{H,O;n}\) reproduce the classical law on diagonal effects \cite{ASS20,SS23}.
-In this regime, the emission–then–transition and transition–then–emission block maps \(\mathcal{F}^{(n)}\) and \(\mathcal{G}^{(n)}\) coincide on all diagonal observables, so the causal order is invisible at the level of single-step classical statistics, even though off-diagonal operators still encode potentially different quantum temporal structures and, in many-body settings, can support non-trivial entanglement and topological features \cite{Sou25,SouissiAndolsi25}.
+At the same time, isometric lifts of classical hidden Markov models identify a sharp ``classical boundary''.
+Starting from a classical HMM $\lambda = (\boldsymbol{\pi}, \mathbf{\Pi}, \mathbf{Q})$, transitions and emissions are encoded into partial isometries $V_{H;n}$ and $V_{H,O;n}$ that preserve diagonality in a preferred basis \cite{ASS20,SS23}.
+In this regime, the emission–then–transition and transition–then–emission block maps $\mathcal{F}^{(n)}$ and $\mathcal{G}^{(n)}$ coincide on all diagonal observables.
+Hence the causal order becomes invisible at the level of classical statistics, even though off-diagonal operators may still encode distinct quantum temporal structures.
+This contrasts sharply with the non-commutative regime of Theorem~\ref{thm:non-quasi-equivalence}, where the two architectures remain asymptotically distinguishable.